elunna/hackem/README.md

 ### Slash'EM monsters:
 - [x] giant tick (AT_MULTIPLY)
 - [x] giant flea (AT_MULTIPLY)
-	- [ ] add message for tick/flea multiplication?
-	- [ ] Allow ticks and fleas to appear in main dungeon?
-	  (They currently only appear in the lawful quest or Gehennom.
 - [x] snow ant
 - [x] giant louse
 - [x] tsetse fly